GIfatahTH/states_rebuilder/examples/ex_007_2_clean_architecture_dane_mackier_app_with_fi/README.md

 > Don't forget to run `flutter create .` in the terminal in the project directory to create platform-specific files.

-The architecture consists of something like onion layers, the innermost one is the domain layer, the middle layer is the service layer and the outer layer consists of three parts: the user interface  UI, data_source and infrastructure.
+The architecture consists of something like onion layers, the innermost one is the domain layer, the middle layer is the service layer and the outer layer consists of three parts: the user interface  UI, data_source, and infrastructure.
 Each of the parts of the architecture is implemented using folders.

 ![Clean Architecture](https://github.com/GIfatahTH/repo_images/blob/master/008-Clean-Architecture.png).

 Code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.
 In particular, the name of something declared in an outer circle must not be mentioned by the code in the inner circle.
-In particular data_source and infrastructure must implement interfaces defined in the service layer.
+In particular, data_source and infrastructure must implement interfaces defined in the service layer.

 ```
 **lib -**